oracle/terraform-provider-oci/website/docs/r/streaming_stream.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair that is applied with no predefined name, type, or namespace.
 Exists for cross-compatibility only.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the stream.
 * `lifecycle_state_details` - Any additional details about the current state of the stream.
 * `messages_endpoint` - The endpoint to use when creating the StreamClient to consume or publish messages in the stream.
+If the associated stream pool is private, the endpoint is also private and can only be accessed from inside the stream pool's associated subnet.
 * `name` - The name of the stream.
 Avoid entering confidential information.
 Example: `TelemetryEvents`
 * `partitions` - The number of partitions in the stream.
 * `retention_in_hours` - The retention period of the stream, in hours.
 This property is read-only.